Logo

 You Can Break Free From Adderall Abuse

-Granite Recovery Center has been helping transform the lives of adults dealing with alcohol and substance use disorder for over 10 years.
-We have assisted adults from New England and other parts of the world.
+Granite Recovery Centers has helped adults dealing with alcohol and substance use disorders for more than 10 years.
+We have assisted people from New England and other areas.
+Our New Hampshire-based addiction treatment center has the best evidence-based psychotherapies supported by a 12-step curriculum.

 Recovery doesn’t stop when you get clean.
 Many patients benefit from our sober living homes, which offer a less restrictive environment than extended care.
 They provide a safe space for clients to develop vital skills for post-treatment life.